Dyalog/ride/docs/protocol.md

 ```
 * `skip`: how many characters before the request's `pos` to replace with an element of `options`

-:exclamation: RIDE2+ supports this command in a slightly different format, legacy from before I switched to RIDE protocol v2.
+:red_circle: RIDE2+ supports this command in a slightly different format, legacy from before I switched to RIDE protocol v2.

 #Value tips
 When the user hovers a name with the mouse, RIDE should ask for a short textual representation of the current value: